 200km (124 miles) E of San José; 55km (34 miles) S of Limón

-This area gets plenty of rain, just like the rest of the coast (Feb–Mar and Sept–Oct are your best bets for sun, although it’s not guaranteed).
+This area gets plenty of rain, just like the rest of the coast; February through March and September through October are your best bets for sun.